 Garage wall storage

 The garage is the most popular location for storing sports equipment.
-Wall storage in the garage keeps items off the floor, saves space, and makes everything easy to find.
+Wall storage keeps items off the floor, saves space, and makes everything easy to find.
 Use sturdy wall brackets mounted into studs for heavier gear like bikes, plate carriers, and expedition backpacks.
 Arrange gear by sport or by how often you use it, keeping frequently needed items at eye level and seasonal gear higher up.

 Ceiling storage and overhead racks